 On a side note: For our Spanish readers, we had my Jackrabbit Factor book professionally translated, but in order to give them a place to retrieve it, I once quickly created a special web page just for them.
-Instead of waiting for the completion of the professional translation (which was in the works), I used the Altavista Babelfish online translation tool, and did my best.
+Instead of waiting for the completion of the professional translation, I used the Altavista Babelfish online translation tool, and did my best.

 If you don’t speak Spanish, here’s an example of the lingual mess I created:

-What I meant to say on the webpage: “Don’t worry, the book was translated professionally.
+What I meant to say: “Don’t worry, the book was translated professionally.
 We’re sorry for the translation errors on this webpage!”

 Even better than that, here were a few of my glowing testimonials.
 Wouldn’t these comments make YOU want to read my book?
 (LOL)

 “Within a pair of weeks I received the promotion to the director and an important increase of the pay… To Harper”